Merveille Kanjinga: Club career

 In June 2022, Kanjinga showcased her goal-scoring prowess during the 13th Coupe du Congo des Dames, scoring in each match, including scoring four goals in a 14–0 quarterfinal victory for Mazembe, bringing her tally in the tournament to 21 goals.
 In August 2022, she competed with the club in the 2022 CAF Women's Champions League UNIFFAC Qualifiers in Malabo, where she emerged as the tournament's top scorer with four goals, including the winner goal in the final against AS Awa.
 In October 2022, she scored the club's first goal in a CAF Women's Champions League match which secured them the win against Wadi Degla, marking their first win in the tournament.

 In November 2024, Kanjinga, who had scored a hat-trick against CSM Diables Noirs in the qualifiers, played a key role in the final tournament, helping the club secure their first-ever continental trophy.
 She scored three goals throughout the tournament and was named Player of the Match in the final.

 On 8 January 2025, Le Parisien announced that Kanjinga is set to join Paris Saint-Germain from TP Mazembe.
 On 31 January 2025, PSG unveiled her as their new signing on a contract running until 2027.

 International career

 Kanjinga is a congolese international.
 On 26 September 2023, she scored her first goal in the 31st minute of a 2–1 win against Benin.
 In December of the same year, She scored in a 2–1 win against Equatorial Guinea to send DR Congo to their first WAFCON in 12 years.

+Career statistics

 International goals

 Scores and results list DR Congo's goal tally first, score column indicates score after each Kanjinga goal.